claviger-pc/zephyr-ble-hid-usb-translator/firmware/readme.md

-# Firmare build with Zephyr SDK 16.3
+## Firmare built with Zephyr SDK 16.3